leucos/ansible-tuto/step-04/README.md

 Sure our playbook can install apache server, but it could be a bit more complete.
 It could add a virtualhost, ensure apache is restarted.
 It could event deploy our web site  from a git repository.
-Let's "[make it so][]"
+Lets "[make it so][]"

 Head to next step in `./step-05` (or click [here](https://github.com/leucos/ansible-tuto/tree/master/step-05)).